Jurickson Profar Preview, Player Props: Rockies vs. Orioles

-The Colorado Rockies, including Jurickson Profar (.241 on-base percentage in past 10 games, 78 points below season-long percentage), take on starter Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+The Colorado Rockies, including Jurickson Profar (.231 on-base percentage in past 10 games, 87 points below season-long percentage), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Rays.
+He had a hitless showing in his most recent game (0-for-1) against the Orioles.

 Jurickson Profar Game Info & Props vs. the Orioles